Now here’s the big question- how does compost work and why should we use it?

 - Evidence is accumulating that synthetic chelates (fertilizers) are ineffective and have harmful side effects.
 Synthetic chelates are alien molecules, and plants can absorb them slowly.
 Also, after the chelating molecule releases its payload it may latch on to other nutrients in the plants, thus making them unavailable.
 For example: synthetic iron chelates cause a manganese deficiency and lower zinc and copper levels; EDTA grabs calcium ions and thus upsets the calcium-potassium balance.
 September 1981, Acres U.S.A., p.
 32-33

 - Plant growth is often limited by the amount of CO2 available to the plant.
 C.H.
 Wadleigh, 1957 USDA Yearbook of Agriculture, “Soils”, (p.41).
-Agronomists and farmers are increasing yields by adding carbon dioxide (CO2) to their bag of practices…Carbon dioxide is a basic requirement for plant growth.
+Agronomists and gamer farmers are increasing yields by adding carbon dioxide (CO2) to their bag of practices…Carbon dioxide is a basic requirement for plant growth.
 October 1968, World Farming (p.31).
 We have evidence that CO2 produced by the respiration of microorganisms in the soil is an important factor in the supply of the gas to photosynthesizing plants.
 A soil rich in decomposing organic matter provides a much higher level of CO2 in the air just above the soil than a barren, infertile soil.
 Use organic fertilizers and compost!

 - Seaweed based organic fertilizers in addition to primary nutrients generally contain 60 trace minerals and several important growth stimulators (includes auxins, hormones, gibberellins, indoles, and cytokinins).
 Seaweed fertilizers work best when applied directly on the foliage.
 People using seaweed fertilizers regularly report increased cold hardiness in their plants and increased resistance to powdery mildew and black spot.
 If transplants are soaked in a seaweed solution it makes an excellent stimulator and starter solution.
 Texas Gardener, September/October 1993.

 - Why not use manures (horse, cow, etc.) directly on plants instead of compost?
-USDA studies indicate that raw manure lost 50-75% of its nitrogen in storage and application.
+USDA studies indicate that raw manure lost 50-75% of its nitrogen in storage and online gaming application.
 A study by Iowa State University indicated that 65% of the nitrogen, 75% of the phosphorus, and 49% of the potassium is lost when manures are spread directly on farm acres.
 It has been suggested that 1 ton of pre-digested (composted) manure can replace 20 tons of raw manure when applied to imbalanced soils.